-A configuration option selects whether the external 32768Hz oscillator or the internal 32K_INT oscillator is selected.
-Selecting low frequency oscillators for use as a system oscillator is implmented using bits in the CLKMOD register.
+A configuration option selects whether the external 32768Hz oscillator or the internal 32K\INT oscillator is selected.

 During power-up there is a time delay associated with the 32768Hz oscillator waiting for it to start-up.
-To minimise this time delay, bit 4 of the RTCC register, known as the QOSC bit, is provided to have a quick start-up function.
+To minimise this time delay, bit 4 of the RTCC register, known as the QOSC bit, is provided to have a guick start-up function.
 During a power-up condition, this bit will be cleared to zero which will initiate the 32768Hz oscillator quick start-up function.
 However, as there is additional power consumption associated with this quick start-up function, to reduce power consumption after start-up takes place, it is recommended that the application program should set the QOSC bit high for about 2 seconds after power-on.
 It should be noted that, no matter what condition the QOSC bit is set to, the 32768Hz oscillator will always function normally, only there is more power consumption associated with the quick start-up function.